nunodotferreira/workbench/README.md

 The flow of the bot is controlled by the response, this returns `\Botomatic\Engine\Facebook\Abstracts\States\Response\Handler`

-3.3 Templates
+__3.3 Templates__

-: Messenger Platform supports different [Templates](https://developers.facebook.com/docs/messenger-platform/send-messages/templates/) like buttons, tiles, lists etc.
+Messenger Platform supports different [Templates](https://developers.facebook.com/docs/messenger-platform/send-messages/templates/) like buttons, tiles, lists etc.

 Templates are stored in `app/Bot/Facebook/Templates/*Type*`, to send them as a response you simply "attach" them to the response object: